ashleyfrieze/easy-tdd-typescript/tdd-in-brief.md

 - Work incrementally
 - Use a checklist to keep track of current and future increments

+### Why?

+- Focusing on behaviour before writing code helps us focus on the outcome we want
+- Focusing on achieving incremental meaningful outcomes helps write only code we need
+- Locking the behaviour in the grip of a test that will show if it stops working helps us protect the value in our system
+- Experimenting with code, driven by tests, is quicker than trying to get it perfect first time
+- It's easy and safe to refactor
+- Writing tests that focus on meaningful outcomes, avoids the tests getting broken by valid refactorings
+- We need to spend less time manually testing and debugging our code
+- We can built the testing into our deployment pipelines to give us strong assurance that we're maintaining quality

 ## Structure

 - Code goes in a test fixture